 Europe it has become a trendy outdoor shopping mall.
-When Gen and I visited Venice, Italy, in 2008 - my first trip to Europe since a high school visit to the United Kingdom in 1976 - I was shocked at first by the rampant commercialism.
-Tourist shops lined nearly every street.
+When Gen and I visited Venice, Italy, in 2008 - my first trip to Europe since a high school visit to the United Kingdom in 1976 - I was shocked at first by the commercialism.
+Tourist shops lined every street.
 How many handbags and scarves did people need?
 Fortunately, the shock wore off under the relentless charm of Venice.
 Gen and I wandered everywhere over three memorable days.
-I fell in love with the beautiful city - who hasn't? - and Europe by extension, particularly the human scale of its medieval quarters.
+I fell in love with the city, and Europe by extension, particularly its medieval quarters.
 It's a love affair that continues.